-- Arrive at the theater 15 to 20 minutes before show time.
-Allow extra time for Broward County traffic.
-We are unable to start a show late. - Please stay on the bus until greeted by a SEAS usher.
-At that time, please give the usher your BUS document and the usher will escort you to the theater. - Remember to watch our Know Before You Go Video:
+- Arrive at the theater 15 to 20 minutes before show time. - Allow extra time for Broward County traffic.
+We are unable to start a show late. - If you come by bus, please stay on the bus until greeted by an usher. - If you arrive by any other mode of transportation, please gather your party together outside of the theater and enter as an entire group.